plenigo/plenigo_wordpress_plugin/readme.txt

 This button scheme is used within the curtain if a product tag is added to an article.

 **Curtain Button Scheme (Category tag)**
 This button scheme is used within the curtain if a category tag is added to an article.
-If a product an d a category tag is added to an article this scheme will be used.
+If a product and a category tag is added to an article this scheme will be used.

 **BUY Button Text**
 Text that is shown on the buy button.